statguy/SpaceTimeModels/README.md

 ## Introduction

-The `SpaceTimeModels` [R](http://www.r-project.org/) package provides a simplified interface for parametrizing a few standard spatial and spatio-temporal models with [R-INLA](http://www.r-inla.org/).
-The models enable parametric (ie. the parameters are estimated from the data) smoothing over space and time and determining the effect of covariates on response.
+The `SpaceTimeModels` [R](http://www.r-project.org/) package provides a simplified interface for parametrizing a few "standard" spatial and spatio-temporal models with [R-INLA](http://www.r-inla.org/).
+The models enable parametric (ie. the unknown parameters are estimated from the data) smoothing over space and time and quantifying effect of covariates on response.

 ### Autocorrelation